Spaces of solidarity: the International Coloured Mutual Aid Association and the Colonial House in North Shields

 Tensions within the ICMAA

 The ICMAA’s ambition was to advocate for equality locally.
-In promoting unity among people of African descent while also insisting on the need for interracial cooperation, the ICMAA was in line with other organisations like the National Association for the Advancement of Colored People in the United States (learn more) and the League of Coloured Peoples, whose president Dr Harold Moody, visited Tyneside in May 1941 and invited the ICMAA to affiliate with his London-based organisation.
-Learn more.
+In promoting unity among people of African descent while also insisting on the need for interracial cooperation, the ICMAA was in line with other organisations like the National Association for the Advancement of Colored People in the United States and the League of Coloured Peoples in London.

 Unlike other Pan-African organisations that campaigned against British colonial rule in Africa and the West Indies, the ambitions of the North Shields Association were local: Minto assisted with securing housing and employment, acted as a liaison officer for seafarers, advocated for those accused of crime, settled disputes and organised social activities.
 His administration met opposition from other Black inhabitants who organised a rival association that proved short-lived.
 This kind of rivalry along class, linguistic, generational, or political lines were common with voluntary associations.
 Many felt that organisations like the ICMAA and the League of Coloured Peoples worked too closely with the British imperial state and promoted middle class and Christian values to the detriment of more radical or anti-imperialist actions.